brainglobe/brainglobe.github.io/docs/source/community/releases/v1/cellfinder-migration.md

 Due to some historical naming decisions, there are some unfortunate clashes of language between packages, workflows, and tools.
 We disambiguate these terms before proceeding with the changelog:

+- "workflow" refers to an analysis pipeline - a sequence of data analysis steps to process data and produce an output, using a combination of BrainGlobe tools.
+- `brainglobe-workflows` refers to the new package released with this update.
+[Source code on GitHub](https://github.com/brainglobe/brainglobe-workflows).
 - cellfinder (package) refers to the [package named cellfinder on PyPI](https://pypi.org/project/cellfinder/0.8.0/).
 Specifically, to any versions `<1.0.0` of this package.
 - cellfinder (repository) refers to the [source code on GitHub](https://github.com/brainglobe/cellfinder).
 - `cellfinder` (CLI) refers to the `cellfinder` command-line tool.
+This is provided by both cellfinder (package) and `brainglobe-workflows`.
 - cellfinder (Docker image) refers to the [Docker image](https://hub.docker.com/r/adamltyson/cellfinder) that allows users to mount their data and run `cellfinder` (CLI).
-- `brainglobe-workflows` refers to the new package released with this update.
-[Source code on GitHub](https://github.com/brainglobe/brainglobe-workflows).
-- "workflow" refers to an analysis pipeline - a sequence of data analysis steps to process data and produce an output, using a combination of BrainGlobe tools.

 ## Python version support